(This DRAFT study has been done fairly quickly, without the further guide of commentaries. I hope to improve on it later.)

 This is how you talk, but you do all the evil you can."

 God continues to speak.
 The people of Israel have put idols on every hilltop.
 They have acted like prostitutes who brazenly have sex with customers wherever they wish.
-Because of this action, the rains that comfort the desert have been withheld and the land has suffered.
+Israel/Judah, represented by the young bride, asks her husband, "Will you always be angry?" and yet she continues her wicked ways and her betrayal of her vows.
+Because of the nation's actions, the rains that comfort the desert have been withheld and the land has suffered.

 Jeremiah 3:6-9, Judah, like Israel